-Once the PAB add-in is installed, you will see clickable Phish Alert text appear in any opened email.
+Once the PAB add-in is installed, you will see a Phish Alert button appear in any opened email.

-To report an email as a phishing email:
+To report an email as a phishing email, follow the steps below:

-- Click the Phish Alert text to open a drop-down screen.
+- Click the Phish Alert button to open a drop-down screen.

 - A prompt will ask you if you want to report the email as a phishing email.
 Click the Send To IT button to report the email.

 The email you report will be forwarded to an email address designated by your organization and then deleted from your inbox.
-If you report an email in error, you can retrieve the email from your Trash/Deleted Items.
+If you report an email in error, then you can retrieve the email from your Trash folder or your Deleted Items folder.

 Why Should I Use the PAB?

-Reporting emails will help your organization stay safer.
-Because the potential phishing emails you report are sent for analysis to your organization, your organization will now be aware of which phishing attacks are able to reach their employee inboxes.
-Once they're aware of possible vulnerabilities, they can better defend against them.
-You are an important part of the process of keeping your organization safe from cybercriminals.
-Stop, Look, and Think!
+By reporting emails, you help your organization stay safe.
+Reported emails are sent to your organization for analysis.
+So, your organization will know which phishing attacks are reaching employees' inboxes.
+Once your organization is aware of possible vulnerabilities, it can better defend against them.
+You are an important part of the process of keeping your organization safe.
+Stop, look, and think!